 Where does our drinking water come from?

-In Marion County, drinking water can come from surface water (rivers, lakes, streams) or groundwater (water in the tiny gaps between rocks, soils, and sediments under the ground).
-The 3 water utilities collect the surface water and/or pump groundwater from 72 wells.
+The 3 water utilities (Citizens Energy Group, the City of Lawrence, and the Town of Speedway) collect surface water (rivers lakes, streams) and pump groundwater (water in the tiny gaps between underground rocks, soils, and sediments) from water wells.